Study Guide for The Great Gatsby

 So we beat on, boats against the current, borne back ceaselessly into the past.
 (189)

 Paragraph: Unpack this image.
-What has Nick learned about the American Dream?
+What is Nick's and Fitzgerald's implied perspective on the American Dream?